If you made any changes in Pure these will be visible here soon.

 Biography

-Dr Giannie Barsha is a Clinical and Translational Postdoctoral Research Fellow in the Department of Cardiology at the Kolling Institute of Medical Research, The University of Sydney and an Adjunct Research Associate at Monash University.
-Giannie completed her PhD in 2021 in the Cardiovascular Disease Program at the Biomedicine Discovery Institute (BDI), Monash University.
-She investigated sex and age-related differences in the pathophysiology of hypertension with particular focus on reinstating the protective cardiovascular effects of the renin-angiotensin system in aging females.
-She was then awarded the Monash FMNHS Bridging Postdoctoral Fellowship to investigate modulators of endothelial dysfunction and angiogenesis in pre-eclampsia, as part of Vascular Pathophysiology and Therapeutics Group in the newly established Victorian Heart Institute.
+Dr Giannie Barsha is a Research Fellow in the Translational Vascular Therapeutics Group at the Victorian Heart Institute.
+Giannie completed her PhD in 2021 in the Cardiovascular Disease Program at the Biomedicine Discovery Institute, Monash University.
+She investigated sex and age-related differences in the pathophysiology of hypertension with particular focus on reinstating the protective cardiovascular effects of the renin-angiotensin system post-menopause.
+She was then awarded the 2021 Monash FMNHS Bridging Postdoctoral Fellowship to investigate modulators of endothelial dysfunction and angiogenesis in hypertensive disorders of pregnancy.

 Expertise related to UN Sustainable Development Goals